Best time to visit Peru

 By Ian Packham

 Peru is one of the world’s most exciting travel destinations.
 Its climate is complicated by the fact that the country covers three distinct geographic regions: the Andes Mountains in the middle of the country, the Pacific Ocean coastline in the west, and the amazon rainforest to the east.
 There is no wrong time to visit Peru – but each region has an optimum time period that lasts for nearly half the year.

 The Andes are at their best during Peru’s dry season from May to October.
 The months of June and July are the peak period for visits to Cuzco, trekking the Inca Trail and visiting Machu Picchu – the weather is ideal but it’s a busy time for lots of tourists.
 Temperatures alter with increases in altitude, averaging 10°C during the day and falling to freezing at night.
-Sue Lyall, Latin America product manager at Exsus says: “Though June and July are the peak holiday months and the time of the Inti Raymi festival, I personally prefer to visit in September, the Peruvian spring, when there aren’t as many tourists and lots of flowers in bloom in the mountains.”
+Sue Lyall, a Latin America travel specialist, says: “Though June and July are the peak holiday months and the time of the Inti Raymi festival, I personally prefer to visit in September, the Peruvian spring, when there aren’t as many tourists and lots of flowers in bloom in the mountains.”

 The wet season, lasting from November to April, is not necessarily a time to avoid.
 With rain falling for less than half the day it gives plenty of time to experience the country.
 “But I do tell people to avoid February,” says Sue.
 “The rainfall is very heavy, the paths muddy and potentially at risk from landslides.
 It’s also important to note that if you’re going to Machu Picchu you’re going to want to see it, which can be difficult with the low cloud!”